Triplon-mediated pairing and the superconducting gap structure in bilayer nickelates

-We thank J.~Chaloupka, M.~Hepting, and B.~Keimer for useful discussions.
+We thank J.~Chaloupka, M.~Hepting, I.~M. Eremin, H.-H. Wen, J. Wang, and B.~Keimer for useful discussions.
 H.~L. is supported by the National Natural Science Foundation of China under the Grant No. 12574066 and by the Fundamental Research Funds for the Central Universities under the Grant No. KG202501.
 G.~Kh. acknowledges support from the European Research Council under Advanced Grant No.~101141844 (SpecTera).

+{\it Data availability}.---The data supporting the findings of this study are available from the corresponding author upon reasonable request.